mrjeanjoseph/mrjeanjoseph/README.md

 - Review open-source projects on GitHub and rewrite/upgrade them to .NET8/.NET10.
 - Deploying apps on Azure Cloud on F1 Plan and Azure SQL DBs using DevTestLabs.
-- Outside of working on [these projects](https://mrjeanjoseph.github.io/), I am listen to my kids' never ending stories about roblox and slap battles.
+- Outside of working on [these projects](https://mrjeanjoseph.github.io/projects), listening to my kids' never ending stories about roblox and slap battles.

 ### 🌱 I’m learning